 Also note that some items are worth more if you sell them online instead of in a local pawn shop.
 If you have a lot of high-end jewelry, for example, a platform like Worthy lets you get more money for your items once you receive an informal appraisal and send them in via secure Fedex shipping.
 Not only will you get more cash this way, but selling your jewelry with Worthy also lets you avoid trying to sell it yourself to strangers in your area, which could pose safety concerns.

 If you have gold to unload, you can also get more if you sell small amounts online through a platform like CashforGoldUSA.
-This website claims to pay 3x more for gold than you’d get at a local pawn shop, and you can complete the entire process online and via secure mail.
+This website has an A+ Better Business Bureau Rating, pays within 24 hours, and was found by Fox Business News to pay 3X more for gold than you’d get at a local pawn shop.
+Plus, you can complete the entire process online and via secure mail.

 Pawn shops only give you 25% to 60% of an item’s resale value